NOTARY PUBLIC SERVICES/APOSTILLES

 attest to or certify photocopies of certain documents, and perform other duties specified by law.
 They are governed by

 Chapter 117, Florida Statutes.
-The Leon County Clerk’s Office has a few employees who are commissioned as Florida notaries.
+The Leon County Clerk and Comptroller’s Office has a few employees who are commissioned as Florida notaries.
 It is the policy of the Clerk’s Office, however,

 that these employee notaries are limited to providing notary services during business hours and will only be allowed to notarize documents that are for official clerk-related business.